sculptor-devops/docs/source/docs/commands/domains.md

 #### Edit Templates {#edit-templates}
 In the ***configs/*** (see directory structure) folder you can apply your modifications to fit your needs, after this operation you can run ***configure*** to create the new configurations.
 In all files you can use some placehoders to auto complete some values.
-For instance when you crete a **.env** file you need to add database, user and password to create a valid and functional file; sculptor do it for you completing those parameters with the setup of the domain, so you don't need to know passwords or remember user or database that are stored elsewhere and linked to your domain.
+For instance when you crete a **.env** file you need to add database, user and password to create a valid and functional file, sculptor does it for you by completing those parameters with the setup of the domain, so you don't need to know passwords or remember user or database that are stored elsewhere and linked to your domain.

 #### Placeholders {#placeholders}